Fried Coconut Shrimp is one of my favorite appetizers ever! It comes out so crispy, golden brown, and full of toasty coconut flavors.

 - Bread the shrimp (on both sides) in this order: flour mixture, then eggs, then panko and coconut.
 Press the panko and coconut mixture firmly onto the shrimp so it sticks.

-- Arrange the breaded shrimp on a wire rack or sheet pan: It’s a good idea to have everything prepped prior to frying.
+- Arrange the breaded shrimp on a wire rack or sheet pan.

 2. Fry the breaded shrimp

-- Heat vegetable oil on a large skillet: It needs to be hot to achieve that golden brown color.
+- Heat vegetable oil on a large skillet.
 To check if the oil is hot enough, drop a little bit of the breading onto the hot pan.
 If it sizzles immediately, it’s ready.

 - Fry the shrimp on both sides.
-For about 2-3 minutes per side.
-Do it in batches to prevent overcrowding.
+For about 2-3 minutes per side, in batches.

 - Transfer to a plate lined with paper towel to absorb any excess oil.